stablekernel/aqueduct/source/docs/tut/executing-queries.md

 This test expects that the body is a list of exactly one object whose description is the one question we know has the word 'mountain' in it.

 This test will pass, along with the rest of them.
 It's important to note that GET `/questions` without a `contains` query still yields the correct results.
-That is because the `HTTPQuery` argument was declared in the optional parameters portion of the responder method.
+That is because the `Bind.query` argument was declared in the optional parameters portion of the responder method.
 If the parameter were in the required, positional set of parameters and the query string was not included, this request would respond with a 400.
-(The same positional vs. optional behavior is true of `HTTPHeader`s as well.)
+(The same positional vs. optional behavior is true of `Bind.header`s as well.)

 Binding query and header parameters in a responder method is a good way to make your code more intentional and avoid boilerplate parsing code.
 Additionally, Aqueduct is able to generate documentation from method signatures - by using bindings, the documentation generator can add that information to the documentation.